 For these fajitas the steak was seasoned with salt and pepper, vacuum sealed in a food grade plastic bag and simmered at 130F for two hours.
 After two hours I took the steak out of the bag, dried it off with paper towels and seared it in a scorching cast iron skillet for a minute per side.

-The sliced steak went onto corn tortillas with onion, peppers and some salsa verde (here is how to make salsa verde from scratch) for some of the best fajitas that I have had in years.
+The rest of the ingredients were pretty standard, toasted corn tortillas with onions, peppers and some salsa verde (here is how to make salsa verde from scratch).
+These great and easy fajitas were some of the best that I have had in years.

 Just freaking amazing.